How to Use SUMIF, COUNTIF and AVERAGEIF Functions in Excel: 3 Methods

 Overview of AVERAGEIF Function

-The AVERAGEIF function is a special type of Excel function that is used for calculating the arithmetic mean or the average of some numerical values based on a specified condition or criterion.
+The AVERAGEIF function is a special Excel function used for calculating the arithmetic mean or the average of some numerical values based on a specified condition or criterion.
 The syntax of this function is:

 =AVERAGEIF(range, criteria, [average_range])